-- receive any power supply, meaning the robot's gimbal power supply will have to be connected to the Chassis interface of the Power Management Module. - If the Radar or Dart Launcher requires a 24V power interface, it can be powered directly through the "Mini PC" interface of the Power Supply Module or the battery. - The symbol "-" in the table signifies a non-power supply interface.
+- The supercapacitor module is not allowed to power the robot when the Chassis port of the chassis power supply is disconnected. - If a Hero Robot is not installed with a 17 mm Launching Mechanism, the Gimbal interface will not receive any power supply, meaning the robot's gimbal power supply will have to be connected to the Chassis port of the Power Management Module. - If the Radar or Dart Launcher requires a 24 V power interface, it can be powered directly through the "Mini PC" interface of the Power Management Module or the battery. - The symbol "-" in the table signifies a non-power supply interface.